 Spend the afternoon driving up and over Trail Ridge Road to explore alpine tundra and the park’s west side which is known for its moose.
 When you’re ready to get off your feet, head an hour south to the stunning and upscale Devil’s Thumb Ranch Resort & Spa (www.devilsthumbranch.com) in Tabernash.
 Check in for the night and then relax at the spa, go for a horseback ride, relax in the pool, enjoy a paddleboard yoga session and more.
 The ranch is committed to sustainability from their nearly 100% solar powered spa to their geothermal heated waters to recycling programs.
 Every detail of the ranch focuses on keeping the surrounding wild spaces pristine.

 For dinner, eat at Heck’s and enjoy a wagyu beef burger from cattle raised and grass-fed on the ranch with sustainable ranching practices.
 Looking for a more affordable option on the west side of the park?
-YMCA’s other property in the area, Snow Mountain Ranch (ymcarockies.org/Locations/Snow-Mountain-Ranch), is also making strides in sustainability, including a solar array project which will be completed in fall 2021 and will be able to provide 100% of the property’s power on low-energy consumption days.
+YMCA’s other property in the area, Snow Mountain Ranch (ymcarockies.org/Locations/Snow-Mountain-Ranch), is also making strides in sustainability, including a new solar array project that will be able to provide 100% of the property’s power on low-energy consumption days.

 More Ways to Have a Sustainable Vacation